Shanghai-style barber shop

 Shanghai-Style Barber Shop is a barber shop opened by a group of Shanghai barbers coming to Hong Kong mainly in the 1950s to give classical Shanghai haircuts.
-It is popular in Hong Kong among higher class people in the period of 1950s-1970s, offering a range of classical haircut until today.
+It is popular in Hong Kong among higher class people in the period of 1950s–1970s, offering a range of classical haircut until today.
 Other than hair-cutting, Shanghai style barber shops provide different unique services include trimming, massaging, nails clipping, etc. Despite the sunset of Shanghai style barber shop in Hong Kong in the modern days, it still attracts loyal customers, especially among males, and costs around HK$70 for a haircut and shave using traditional clippers.

 History

-Golden age in Shanghai (1920s-1930s)
+Golden age in Shanghai (1920s–1930s)

-Much rich and middle class that can afford the high quality of lifestyle settled in Shanghai in the 1920s and 1930s.
-Western-style barber shops were popular among them because of western admiration and trend pursuit.
-But then, some oversea Chinese businessmen, strong entrepreneurs, and local Shanghainese businessmen were interested in the hair-styling, which got a potential to make a good profit.
-With Shanghai businessmen’s smartness in business strategy, western-style barber shops and existing local barber shops were increasingly replaced by Shanghai-style barber shops.
+Many wealthy and middle-class people who could afford a high quality of life settled in Shanghai in the 1920s and 1930s.
+Western-style barber shops were initially popular among them due to a trend toward admiring Western culture.
+However, overseas Chinese businessmen, ambitious entrepreneurs, and local Shanghainese business owners soon recognized the profit potential of hair styling.
+Through their shrewd business strategies, Shanghai-style barber shops increasingly replaced both Western-style and traditional local shops.

-Golden age in Hong Kong (1950s-1970s)
+Golden age in Hong Kong (1950s–1970s)

 Between 1940 and 1950, many Shanghainese immigrated to Hong Kong with their capital and skills.
 Some of them were Shanghai-style barbers.
 They had a concept of grooming to retune and upgrade Hong Kong’s grooming culture in those earlier times.
 As Hong Kong became the colony of British, the situation changed and allowed them to develop in this new environment with their professional skills.

 During the heyday of the Shanghai-style barber shop in the 1960s to 1970s, every industry in Hong Kong was booming as the society was developing.
 According to the owner of Shanghai-style Ngan Kwan Salon in Un Chau Street, Shamshuipo which has a history of 40 years, “At the peak of the business, the salon employed as many as 36, including barbers, hair washers, cosmeticians, and manicurists.”